What is Peutz-Jeghers syndrome?

 - To help with decisions about prenatal genetic testing

 It is important to remember that genetic testing does not always find mutations in the STK11 genes for all people with Peutz-Jeghers syndrome.
 A person can still have Peutz-Jeghers syndrome even if no mutations are found in these genes.
 There may be other genes that are related to the condition that health care providers do not yet know about.

 Parents may undergo prenatal testing to find out if the pregnancy is affected with a known STK11 gene mutation in the family.
 Testing may take place either before pregnancy occurs or during pregnancy.

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known STK11 gene mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known STK11 gene mutation before placing them into the uterus.